koskath/arete2/course_content/SC/final_md_files/Lecture10/slide_18_transport-cost-comparison-between-road-rail-and-maritime.md

 # Transport Cost Comparison between Road, Rail and Maritime

-# Here is what the image contains:
+# Here is what the graph in slide 18 of lecture 9 contains:

 - A graph with the X-axis labeled "Distance" and the Y-axis labeled "Transport costs per unit."
 - Three lines representing different transport modes: